 House Price Watch

 In the charming area of More, nestled within Shropshire, the real estate market has seen some remarkable transactions.
-The priciest home sold for an impressive £550,150 back in 2011, while the most modest abode fetched £68,000.
-Since 1997, there have been 19 sales, with the latest occurring in 2022.
-Interestingly, 9 of these houses are located on the same street, showcasing the appeal of this quaint neighborhood.
+The most expensive house ever sold here fetched an impressive £550,150 in 2011, while the least expensive was priced at £68,000.
+Over the years, there have been 20 sales since 1997, with the latest sale occurring in 2025.
+Interestingly, 10 of these houses are located on the same street, showcasing a vibrant community spirit in this picturesque locale.

 Sold in November 2011